IMPORTANT INFORMATION – UPCOMING EVENTS

 DETAILS ABOUT EVENTS

-GARDEN CLUB MEETINGTHURSDAY, FEBRUARY 27TH @ 6:00 p.m. (via zoom – link will be emailed to interested parties).
+GARDEN CLUB MEETING: THURSDAY, FEBRUARY 19th @ 6:00 p.m. (via zoom – link will be emailed to interested parties).
 These are monthly meetings to discuss gardening issues, tips and challenges.
 We also plan Garden Tours in Bay-O-Vista.
 It is a wonderful way to meet people in our community who have a wealth of knowledge and love to garden.
 Novices are more than welcome!
-Please email Kat at [email protected] to join and get the zoom link!
+Please email Kat at katwellman54@gmail.com to join and get the zoom link!

 NEW INTEREST GROUPS